AMD Plans To Conquer Intel In The Server Space

 Early Indications

 If leaked information is indicative, EPYC is shaping up to a killer product.
-It appears that AMD is set to dramatically pull away from Intel (NASDAQ:INTC).
+It appears that AMD is set to dramatically pull away from Intel.
 At every price point in the server line up, AMD products appear far superior to Intel products in the popular SPECint benchmark.

-AMD appears so far ahead that it is doubtful that Intel can catchup with AMD even with its next generation server chips.
+AMD appears so far ahead that it is doubtful that Intel can catch up with AMD even with its next generation server chips.
 AMD technology group has delivered and now it is time for the sales organization to deliver.

 Prognosis